Reverse of the 1914 US $20

 SS Kronprinzessin Cecilie in New York Harbor.

-Then there is this curious image from a postcard in which the ship is the same as the one above, but this time its name it name is the Kaiser Wilhelm II.
+Then there is this curious image from a postcard in which the ship is the same as the one above, but this time its name is the Kaiser Wilhelm II.

 Kaiser Wilhelm II postcard image from 1904